WayneCrawford/tiskitpy/docs/source/classes/decimator.rst

 Properties
 ---------------------
-`decimates`: returns the decimates list `decimation_factor`: the total decimation of the object (the product of
+:`decimates`: returns the decimates list :`decimation_factor`: the total decimation of the object (the product of
     the `decimates` values`)
-`verbose`: True if object is in verbose mode.
+:`verbose`: True if object is in verbose mode.

 Methods